Jsiewierski11/Capstone1-Exploration-of-WikiQACorpus/README.md

 ## Project Goals
 - Enhance my Data Visualization skills
 - Pracice cleaning text data for NLP projects
-- Explore if Zipf's Law stands as we narrow down the corpa
+- Analysis of Zipf's Law on the dataset

 ## Cleaning
 With the dataset containing 3044 different questions and 2809 different categories I had to decide how to narrow down the dataset.
 I handpicked roughly 50 categories loosely relating to healtcare to look at.
 This smaller dataset had roughly 570 rows with plenty of text to sift through.
 Using the WordCloud library I was able to produce the following word clouds on both the entire dataset and my subset, both with no stopwords.